crashcoredump/docker-vlm/README.md

 - `-s`, which can point the VLM at a directory containing `sys.sct` on the local host.

-Note that these options only apply when running dvlm when you do not have a container yet!
+Note that these options only apply when you do not have a container yet!
 On subsequent runs they will be ignored (because they only make sense at container creation time)

 # Notes About the Install